 You’ll notice that these problems with web design are mostly found on websites that depend on traffic and advertising.
 You don’t see these issues on Amazon, Google, or Facebook, which are constantly — if not always successfully — trying to redesign to make their sites easier and more pleasant to use.
 These companies are focused on maximizing eyeballs, which means any aesthetic improvements that don’t directly boost traffic are not a priority.

-The piece gives a shout to our work at About.com, where we designed several verticals and purposely “de-monetized” them—industryspeak for pulling out all those hideous ads.
+The piece gives a shout to our work at About.com (now Dotdash), where we designed several verticals and purposely “de-monetized” them—industryspeak for pulling out all those hideous ads.
 The result was a better user experience for readers (duh), but also a better experience for advertisers.
 When we pulled out the Outbrain/Taboola links, the crummy text links, and the zillion low-grade banner ads, the remaining ads got stronger placements, crafted to fit the design organically.

 And get this: revenue is up because the sites have fewer ads.
 “The sales teams’ phones are ringing off the hook,” About CEO Neil Vogel tells us.
 Advertisers want more of this.
 They want more of less.
 Just like the rest of us.
 Everyone wins.